foliovision/fv-bbpress-tweaks/readme.txt

 == Changelog ==

+= 0.2.4 =

+Fixes for topic and reply editing and trashing.

 = 0.2.3 =

 Fix for reply edit and merge links - not using our custom URLs there for better compatibility